scotws/cthulhu/docs/MANUAL.md

 - **Strings** and **single characters** are enclosed by quotation marks (`\"`).
   This means that single characters are not enclosed in single quotes.

 - **Mnemonics** belong to a fixed set of 256 words.
-Goasm65816 will accept various notations, currently "WDC" for the traditional Western Design Center and "SAN" for the Simpler Assembler Notation.
+Cthulhu accepts Simpler Assembler Notation (SAN), but includes a conversion program to move traditional WDC notation to SAN.

 - **Symbols** start with upper- or lowercase (unicode) letter, not a number or a special character.
 They can then contain futher upper- or lowercase letters,